Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

-- In order to put colorful texts in websites, we use `color` attribute.
+- In order to put colorful texts in websites, we use `color` property.

 <hr>